 6. The alcove office

 Alcoves are another commonly underused space.
-Sometimes too small for a wardrobe, TV stand or chest of drawers, if you can't squeeze in a small desk, you can easily use the walls to support a work surface.
+Sometimes too small for a wardrobe, TV stand or chest of drawers, if you can't squeeze in a small desk, you can easily use the walls to support a work surface and create an alcove office.

 Use the full height of the space by fitting shelves and cupboards above the desk.